 We may use information you provide (such as your postal code) to find more complete contact information from other sources (such as Canada Post) so we can reach out to you, and we may use third-party providers to help.
 The chance to send you a letter or give you a phone call helps us see if we’re a good fit for you when it comes to making donations.
 You may opt out of these communications at any time by contacting firstname.lastname@example.org.

 By providing personal information to us, you allow “deemed” consent to the collection, use and disclosure of your information in accordance with this policy.

 When you provide contact information to us for one purpose, we may contact you using that information for other areas of our work.
-For example, if you sign up for our 30×30 Nature Challenge, we may email you about opportunities to support our work with a donation.
+For example, if you sign up for our One Nature Challenge, we may email you about opportunities to support our work with a donation.
 Or, if you make a donation and provide us with your mailing address, we may also send a paper newsletter to your home in order to keep you up-to-date with work you’ve helped make happen.

 We respect your right to control your personal information — please contact us immediately if you want us to stop using it in any particular way.
-We will fulfill your request in the timeliest way possible.
+We will fulfil your request in the timeliest way possible.

 Please note: In order to adhere to Canada Customs and Revenue Agency rules, we are required to maintain donation records and are not allowed to remove this information from our internal records, even at your request.

 Please also note: We may be unable to provide you with certain information or services if you do not give us specific personal information.
 For example, we cannot issue you a charitable tax receipt if you don’t provide your address, or send you an e-newsletter if you don’t share your email address.